Mohamed1Tork/Retail_Sales_Discount_Engine/README.md

 ### Implementation Details

-The core logic of the project is implemented using pure functional programming concepts in Scala.
+The core logic of the project is implemented using pure `functional programming` concepts in `Scala`.
 The project reads data from a `CSV` file, processes each order, calculates the applicable discounts based on the qualifying rules, and inserts the processed data into a `MySQL` database.

 ### How To Use